stoplightio/docs/articles/testing/continuous-integration.md

 prism validate --spec open-api-spec.json --upstream http://localhost:8080
 ```

-For more information on contract testing with Prism, see [here](FIXME).
+For more information on contract testing with Prism, see [Mocking Introduction](FIXME).

 ---